The Inflation Reduction Act “Pumps Up” Heat Pumps

-President Joe Biden signed the Inflation Reduction Act of 2022 (IRA) into law on August 16.
-The IRA aims to alleviate inflation by lowering prescription drug prices, reducing the deficit, and halting global warming.
+President Joe Biden signed the Inflation Reduction Act of 2022 (IRA) into law on August 16, 2022.
+The IRA aims to alleviate inflation, lower prescription drug prices, reduce the national deficit, and lower the country’s carbon emissions.

 The largest ever federal legislation addressing climate change, the IRA invests $369 billion in clean energy sources and technologies that improve energy efficiency.
 Part of this includes offering significant rebates and tax incentives to homeowners who purchase heat pumps.

-In fact, many Americans will be eligible for a free heat pump to cool and heat their home in 2023.
-Wondering if you qualify?
-Click here to skip ahead!
+In fact, many Americans will be eligible for a free heat pump to cool and heat their home in 2023, while other homeowners will qualify for other rebates or tax credits.

 How does a heat pump work?
-In the warmer months, a heat pump operates similarly to a central air conditioner by pulling heat from the inside of your home and moves it outside.
+In the warmer months, a heat pump operates similarly to a central air conditioner by pulling heat from the inside of your home and moving it outside.
 In the colder months, while operating in heating mode, heat pumps do the opposite, collecting heat from the outdoor air and moving it indoors.
 Unlike traditional heating systems such as gas furnaces, heat pumps do not require fossil fuels to create heat which makes them extremely environmentally friendly.

 Heat pumps are most popular in the Southern states.
-In North Carolina and South Carolina, for example, more than 40% of homes have heat pumps.
+In North Carolina, South Carolina, and Alabama, for example, more than 40% of homes have heat pumps.

 Older heat pump models could not heat well in frigid temperatures.
-So, they are generally not as popular in colder areas of the country.
-But new technologies let modern heat pumps operate effectively in temperatures of -10℉ and below, improving their popularity across the country including in Northern states.
+So, they are generally less popular in colder areas of the country.
+However, new technologies allow modern heat pumps to operate effectively in temperatures of -10℉ and below, improving their popularity across the country including in Northern states.

-Since electricity powers heat pumps, they’ve been slow to catch on in areas with mostly older homes with gas hookups.
-Generally, gas is less expensive than electricity, so people with access to a gas utility often prefer to use it for their heating needs.
+Since electricity powers heat pumps, they’ve been slower to catch on in areas with mostly older homes with gas hookups.
+Generally, gas is less expensive than electricity, so people with access to a gas utility may prefer to use it for their heating needs.

 Part of the IRA funds the development of renewable energy sources, including solar, wind, and hydro.
 Energy made by these means produces no carbon emissions, so it’s considered "clean."

 Besides the enhanced energy efficiency, heat pumps have several advantages over traditional heating equipment, like a furnace or boiler system.
 Some of the benefits of a heat pump include:

 |📏 Space savings||Heat pumps do the job of an air conditioner and a furnace, reducing the amount of bulky equipment in and around your home.|